 The Asylum, who falls into this with so much gusto that it's not funny.
-With Mega Piranha, 100 Million BC and Transmorphers as quite possibly the worst cases.
+Mega Piranha, 100 Million BC and Transmorphers are quite possibly the worst cases.
 It's a damn shame when you consider that Synapse FX (responsible for the effects in Transmorphers) actually made fairly detailed and complex models (roughly about as complex as Wheelie or Frenzy from the above-mentioned Transformers films) of the titular robots◊.

-The Matrix, specifically Reloaded.
+The Matrix Reloaded.
 Watch the "Burly Brawl" scene.
 Most of the fight is CGI and if you can get a close enough look at Neo's face you can tell that it looks absolutely nothing like Keanu Reeves - though most people probably wouldn't see it the first few times they watched it.

 Not even King Kong is immune.
 Close up shots of the beast in the 1933 film involved a mechanical face and hands that gave him a more cartoonish look.
-This tradition continued in the 1976 remake, in which the 40-foot tall robotnote itself a (widely publicized) effects failure looks nothing like the suit.
+This tradition continued in the 1976 remake, in which the 40-foot tall robotnote itself a (widely publicized) effects failure looks absolutely nothing like the suit.

 This was especially noticeable during the late '60s and throughout the mid '70s, when the budgets were very low.
-Having gotten to the point where one suit started to fall apart during the filming of Godzilla vs. Gigannote it's worth pointing out that the aforementioned suit, which was in use since 1968, was retired after filming.
+It got to the point where one suit started to fall apart during the filming of Godzilla vs. Gigannote it's worth pointing out that the aforementioned suit, which was in use since 1968, was retired after filming.
 Other major examples include: